jsphsy/PA_1_SY/README.md

 # Learning Outcomes:
 Through these exercises, you will:
-- Identify basic codes and functions in Python Progra
+- Identify basic codes and functions in Python Programming